Buildings of Île Saint-Louis along Quai de Bethune, photo Hotel de Lutece

 Place Louis Aragon on Île Saint-Louis, photo Wikimedia Commons by Moonik

-Head east and you'll reach Square Barye, a leafy triangle at the island's tip named for the sculptor Antoine-Louis Barye.
-It's quiet, shaded, and always feels like a secret, especially if you snag one of the stone benches under the trees.
+Head east and you reach Square Barye, a leafy triangle at the island's tip named for the sculptor Antoine-Louis Barye.
+It's quiet, shaded, and feels like a secret, especially if you snag one of the stone benches under the trees.
 The statue of Theseus and the Minotaur in the center gives it a touch of classical drama, but mostly, it's a place to take a breath.

 The golden-hued salon in Hotel Lauzun, photo Ville de Paris by Marc Verhille